pfultz2/Tick/README.md

 has_type
 --------

-The `has_type` can check if a type exist and if the type matches.
+The `has_type` query can check if a type exist and if the type matches.
 For example:
 ```cpp
 TICK_TRAIT(has_nested_type)
 {